gilitz/Epic-Tree/README.md

 ---

-**🚀 Ready to revolutionize your epic planning?
-Install Epic Tree and experience the future of agile project management!**
+**🚀 Ready to enhance your epic planning?
+Install Epic Tree and experience comprehensive agile project management!**